eduardotrzan/reservation/README.md

 ## Technical Tips/Points
 - Remember to add quotes on entity names, as keywords might lead to errors while running automatic queries.
 Ex.: User entity.
 - Using UUID.randomUUID().toString() for the Booking ref, according to what I've found, version 4 of UUID, the risk of collision is 1 in 103 trillion.
+- Check the folder Documentation/API to find some sample API Calls.